tendermint/tendermint/spec/blocksync/readme.md

 A node can switch to blocksync directly on start-up or after completing `state-sync`.
 Currently, switching back to blocksync from consensus is not possible.
 It is expected to be handled in [Issue #129](https://github.com/tendermint/tendermint/issues/129).

+The blocksync reactor service is started at the same time as all the other services in Tendermint.
+But blocksync-inc is disabled (blockSync boolean flag is false) initially and thus the blockpool and the routine to process blocks from the pool are not launched until the reactor is actually activated.

+The reactor is actived after state sync, where the pool and request processing routines are launched.

+However, receiving messages via the p2p channel and sending status updates to other nodes is enabled regardless of whether the blocksync reactor is started.
+This makes sense as a node should be able to send updates to other peers regardless of whether it itself is blocksyncing.

+**Note**.
+In the current version, if we start from state sync and block sync is not launched before as a service, the internal channels used by the reactor will not be created.
+We need to be careful to launch the blocksync *service* before we call the function to switch from statesync to blocksync.

-### Switching from block sync to consensus
+### Switching from blocksync to consensus
 Ideally, the switch to consensus is done either after we have caught up to the maximum height reported by a peer or we have not advanced our height for more than 60s.

-This former checked by calling `isCaughtUp` inside `poolRoutine` periodically.
+The former id checked by calling `isCaughtUp` inside `poolRoutine` periodically.
 This period is set with `switchToConsensusTicker`.
 We consider a node to be caught up if it is 1 height away from the maximum height reported by its peers.
 The reason we **do not catch up until the maximum height** (`pool.maxPeerHeight`)is that we cannot verify block at `pool.maxPeerHeight` without the `lastCommit` of the block at `pool.maxPeerHeight + 1`.

 BlockSync **does not** switch to consensus until we have synced at least one block as we need to have vote extensions in order to participate in consensus .
 Vote extensions are not provided to the blocksync reactor after state sync and we need to receive them from one of our peers.